 Example 7-6.
-Monophonic Phrase Ending in The Wild Atlantic Way, Brooks.
+Scale Decorated Phrase Ending in The Wild Atlantic Way, Brooks.

-Example 7-7 features a cadential extension of the same material with the arrival of the final not elongated and punctuated melodic content from a previous theme used to embellish the sustained note.
+Example 7-7 features a cadential extension of the a phrase with the arrival of a final note elongated and punctuated by melodic content from a previous theme that embellishes the sustained note.

 Example 7-7.
-Cadential Extension in The Wild Atlantic Way, Brooks.
+Accented Melody Cadential Extension in The Wild Atlantic Way, Brooks.

 Part IV: The Ensemble